 - Is it possible to maintain business continuity while transformational synergies are captured and value realized?

-It is not possible to know with complete confidence the extent to which a deal will be accretive (or dilutive if things go wrong) until the post-merger phase is well underway.
+It is not possible to know with complete confidence the extent to which a deal will be accretive (or dilutive if things go wrong) until the post-merger integration steps are well underway.
 Nevertheless, a comprehensive understanding of synergies at the outset of the acquisition process is important to prevent acquirers from paying an undue premium for a target – or pursuing the wrong deal.